 Last year, we asked therapists to wait and listen before diving headfirst into MIPS.
 We weren’t sure the juice was worth the squeeze, and we didn’t want to get folks locked into a burdensome program that had no promise of a big return.
-Well, we waited, and we listened—and with CMS’s looming reimbursement changes, we’ve realized it’s time to take a closer look at MIPS participation.
+Well, we waited, and we listened—and with the Centers for Medicare and Medicaid Services’s (CMS’s) looming reimbursement changes, we’ve realized it’s time to take a closer look at MIPS participation.
 We still can’t tell you what the right choice is for your particular clinic, but there might actually be some serious benefits to participating this year.

 1. You could squeeze more money out of CMS.

 This is the biggest, most notable benefit to participating in MIPS this year.
 CMS is queuing up two major cuts to rehab therapy reimbursements: the PTA and OTA payment reduction and the industry-wide 8% cut.
 These cuts may not take effect for another year (or two, depending on which one we’re talking about), but if you want to try to mitigate them with extra MIPS income, then you need to prepare to participate in the program ASAP.
 After all, it takes a little time to reap the rewards—or penalties—of MIPS (e.g., your 2020 MIPS score determines your 2022 adjustment).